 Pursuant to LDR Section 4.4.6 - Multiple Family Residential (RM) Development Standards: The proposed use is single-family residential, which is a permitted use within the RM zoning district.
+There are no modifications to this portion of the request with the latest submittal.
 Pursuant to LDR Section 4.4.6(F)(1), the R-1-A District regulations apply to single-family detached dwellings.